 Too many “nofollow” links make you look not trustworthy in general.

 In case these links are part of boilerplate comments like “thank you great post” you are in real trouble.
 Of course, spammers do not target nofollow sites only so that you get a lot of links from both nofollow sites and sites that “trust” you.

 Google tells us that nofollow prevents it from crawling the links but many experts in the SEO industry believe that Google still considers them to be red flag.
 Thus too many nofollow links can pose a problem even without being automated SPAM.
 In case most of your links stem from your commenting practice on blogs you might have a problem that way.

 The actual links Google is really on the lookout for are so called “paid links”.
 This is of course another Google PR term.
 Such links have been called text link ads before Google declared them to be “unnatural” in 2007.

 Many bloggers made some decent money from text link ads which competed with Google Adsense back then.
-Then Google decided that the only text links ads acceptable are Google Adsense ads and every other ad needs to use the nofollow attribute as a “link condom” to prevent “Google juice” to flow.
+Then Google decided that the only text links ads acceptable are Google Adsense ads and every other ad needs to use the nofollow attribute to prevent “Google juice” to flow.

 Many companies that have openly offered text link ads went out of business.

 Millions of publishers, bloggers, and website owners have been penalized for accepting or selling text link ads.
 Yet Google is still unable to distinguish between editorial links that haven’t been paid for and ads.
 Thus they ask everybody to snitch on others or declare yourself guilty by using the so called disavow tool.

 Many sites depend so much on Google traffic that they are willing to incriminate themselves once they get an “unnatural links” warning.
 They confess to have paid for links and hope to get back up in Google.